 With the closing of the Chapel, the Express in July gave a detailed account of the early history of the Chapel.
 Much of it is similar to the information I have given in this chapter but the paper had access to the original minute book of the records of the Sunday School.
 They make for very interesting reading and I have listed them below.

 The very first meeting was held on April 29 1861 and it was resolved to purchase two dozen Bibles, two dozen Testaments and spelling books.
-On May 14 arrangements were made for the school feast and it was resolved that 2 stones of flour would be used for plain bread and 1.5 stones for currant bread.
+On May 14 arrangements were made for the school feast and it was resolved that two stones of flour would be used for plain bread and one and a half stones for currant bread.
 At a committee meeting on December 16, Messrs.
 J.Woodhead and J.Rogers were appointed to attend on Saturday evenings in the school to give instructions on writing etc.

 On July 15 1862 eight rules for the teachers were adopted and they were as follows.
 1. The school shall be opened with singing and prayer and this rule also gave the various attendance times.
 2. They shall take such a position in their class as will enable them to observe every child.
 They shall restrain the children from improper conduct.
 3. In case of unavoidable absence they shall provide a proper substitute.
 4. They shall be persons of good moral character, approved by the teacher’s meeting.
 5. No teacher shall mention the faults of a brother teacher.
 6. Every teacher leaving the school is requested to give a month’s notice.
 7. A committee shall be chosen annually to manage the affairs of the school.
 8. A meeting shall be held quarterly.